 One question we are often asked is: “What strength of hydrogen peroxide do you recommend to replace bleach?”
 Or: “Do you recommend replacing chlorine bleach with hydrogen peroxide, in my well water chlorinator?
 I heard it works better or is less toxic.”
 Hydrogen peroxide is indeed a great replacement for bleach in many well water … Continue reading What strength of hydrogen peroxide do you recommend to replace bleach?

-If your well water smells like rotten-eggs, you are not alone.
+If your well water smells like rotten eggs, you are not alone.
 Well water odor is a common problem and many homeowners battle stinky well water.
-Rotten-egg water not only has an objectionable odor, but in high concentrations may be dangerous to your health, and is corrosive to plumbing, fixtures and appliances.
-Water containing hydrogen sulfide … Continue reading Eliminate Well Water Odors: Four Reasons Why Hydrogen Peroxide Water Treatment Is Best
+Rotten-egg water not only has an objectionable odor, but in high concentrations may be dangerous to your health, and is corrosive to plumbing, fixtures, and appliances.
+Water containing hydrogen … Continue reading Eliminate Well Water Odors: Four Reasons Why Hydrogen Peroxide Water Treatment Is Best